Glen Eden

 Glen Eden Geological & Terrain Conditions

-Glen Eden occupies hilly terrain where the western Auckland urban area meets the Waitakere Ranges foothills.
-Steep gradients, deeply incised stream valleys, and weathered sedimentary geology define the civil construction environment.
+Glen Eden is where West Auckland's urban area runs into the Waitakere Ranges foothills.
+Steep gradients, deeply incised stream valleys, and weathered sedimentary geology.
+It's a different environment from the flat clay suburbs further east.

 Waitemata Group Sandstone and Mudstone

-Glen Eden's bedrock consists of Waitemata Group turbidite sequences, alternating sandstone (flysch) and mudstone.
-The mudstone weathers to form high-plasticity clays that are prone to slumping on slopes steeper than about 15 degrees when saturated.
-The sandstone layers provide better stability but are unevenly distributed, creating variable excavation conditions across individual sites.
+The bedrock here is Waitemata Group turbidite sequences: alternating sandstone and mudstone.
+The mudstone weathers to form high-plasticity clays that start slumping on slopes steeper than about 15 degrees once they're saturated.
+That's not very steep.
+The sandstone layers give you better stability, but they're unevenly distributed, which means excavation conditions vary considerably from one part of a site to another.

 Steep Residential Hillsides

-Glen Eden's residential streets climb steep hillsides that were subdivided decades ago, often before modern geotechnical standards.
-Many properties sit on slopes that require engineered retaining walls for any development.
-Cut-and-fill earthworks must manage the transition between weathered clay and intact rock while maintaining slope stability on adjacent properties.
+Glen Eden's residential streets climb hillsides that were subdivided decades ago, often before modern geotechnical standards existed.
+A lot of these properties sit on slopes that need engineered retaining for any development at all.
+Cut-and-fill earthworks on these gradients have to manage the transition between weathered clay and intact rock, and you have to think carefully about what your excavation does to the stability of the ground on adjacent properties.

 Waikumete Stream and Tributaries

-The Waikumete Stream flows through Glen Eden, receiving stormwater from the surrounding hillside catchment.
-Major infrastructure projects have addressed the stream corridor, including an 800-metre transmission sewer running 10 metres deep along Glendale Road from Ceramco Park to Harold Moody Reserve.
-Stream crossings, overflow management, and riparian setbacks affect development feasibility on many Glen Eden sites.
+The Waikumete Stream flows through Glen Eden collecting stormwater from the surrounding hillside catchment.
+Major infrastructure sits in this corridor already: an 800-metre transmission sewer runs 10 metres deep along Glendale Road from Ceramco Park to Harold Moody Reserve.
+Stream crossings, overflow management, and riparian setbacks are real constraints on what's feasible for a lot of Glen Eden sites.

 Waitakere Ranges Foothills Transition